Manojkumargmpa/Communi-Connect-Web-app-2/README.md

    - You can also use filters to sort and access specific announcement data.

    2.**MultilingualAnnouncements**
-   -This section will enable the user to view announcements in a specific language selected by the user.
+   - This section will enable the user to view announcements in a specific language selected by the user.

    3.**Polls**
-   -Admin can submit the poll form in this section and users belonging to the same pincode area will see the recently submitted form of their respective admin.
+   - Admin can submit the poll form in this section and users belonging to the same pincode area will see the recently submitted form of their respective admin.

 11.**WeeklyAnalysis:**
-  -At the bottom of the page,you can view number of posts made in the last week across all the pincode areas.
+  - At the bottom of the page,you can view number of posts made in the last week across all the pincode areas.
-  -On the right of the page,you can view top liked posts and their contents.
+  - On the right of the page,you can view top liked posts and their contents.
-  -On the left side,by entering the respective pincode area,you could see usercounts(number of people registered in that pincode area),announcements count,markers count.
+  - On the left side,by entering the respective pincode area,you could see usercounts(number of people registered in that pincode area),announcements count,markers count.

 #### Profile